rewinfrey/ActionLogic/README.md

 single domains, then the `ActionCoordinator` abstraction would allow us to coordinate communiation between various `ActionUseCases` (various domains) and their specific business logic to fulfill all the necessary work required when a user submits a checkout order form.

-The diagram below illustrates the relation between `ActionTask`, `ActionUseCase` and `ActionCoordinator`, and the role of `ActionContext` as the primary, single input:
+The diagram below illustrates how the `ActionTask`, `ActionUseCase` and `ActionCoordinator` abstractions work together, and the role of `ActionContext` as the primary, single input:

 <img src="https://raw.githubusercontent.com/rewinfrey/action_logic/master/resources/overview_diagram.png" />